Benson-Gikonyo/alx-higher_level_programming/0x12-javascript-warm_up/README.md

     You can assume all arguments can be converted to integer If no argument passed, print 0
     If the number of arguments is 1, print 0

+Task 13: Write a function that returns the addition of 2 integers.

+    The function must be visible from outside
+    The name of the function must be add